 Paul Brindley FCA

 I am a fellow of the Institute of Chartered Accountants in England & Wales and have worked in insolvency since 1985.
-I set up Midlands Business Recovery in 2010 to be the best, most repspected firm of insolvency practitioners in the Midlands and to do the things my profession of an insolvency practitioner should be doing, but isn’t… like save more businesses than I have to close down – through my unique Business Resuscitation circulars of opportunities – and putting something positive back into society – such as getting involved in CUSO UK and the local society of Chartered Accountants.
-And we are a long way along that journey…
+I set up Midlands Business Recovery in 2010 to be the best, most respected firm of insolvency practitioners in the Midlands and to do the things my profession of an insolvency practitioner should be doing, but isn’t… like save more businesses than I have to close down.

 I am a Black Country lad, born and bred.
-I’m married and have lived in Coseley for the last 15+ years, having been born in Stourbridge.
+I’m married and have lived in Coseley for the last 20 years, having been born in Stourbridge.
 I’m a long standing Baggies fan.
-I’m Treasurer of West Bromwich Mountaineering Club, and regularly walk and climb in the UK, Europe and beyond.
-Current I am President of the Wolverhampton Society of Chartered Accountants.
-I have several other business interests, including an asset disposal business – having such varied business and other interests mean that my thinking is not constrained by the limits of the insolvency profession.
+I’m Treasurer of West Bromwich Mountaineering Club, and regularly walk and climb in the UK, Europe and Africa.
+I have other business interests, including an asset disposal business – having such varied business and other interests mean that my thinking is not constrained by the limits of the insolvency profession.

 I have worked at Midlands Business Recovery since February 2011, it was my first role after moving from Scotland to the Black Country and finishing maternity leave.